bogdan9898/flaskvel/docs/README.md

       return int(value) % 2 == 0
 ```

-If we want to pass parameters to an unregistered rule, we have to create an intance of `flaskvel.ParsedRule` and pass the the parameters in a list as following:
+If we want to pass parameters to an unregistered rule, we have to create an intance of `flaskvel.ParsedRule` and pass the parameters in a list as following:

 ```python
 # MyValidator.py